 - Another study found that women of color use more beauty products and are disproportionately exposed to harmful chemicals than white women.

 - An analysis by the Environmental Working Group found that less than 25% of products marketed to Black women received a “low” score in the Skin Deep Database, a database that ranks the safety of cosmetic and personal care products.

 - Another study found a positive correlation between permanent hair dye and breast cancer— particularly among Black women.
 The study also found links between chemical hair straightening products and breast cancer.

 Solutions for Safer Cosmetics

-To address the use of harmful chemicals in personal care/cosmetics, three new bills have been introduced in Congress.
+To address the use of harmful chemicals in personal care/cosmetics, four new bills have been introduced in Congress.

 - Toxic Free Beauty Act (HR 5537): Bans 11 of the most toxic chemicals on the planet from beauty and personal care products sold in the U.S., including mercury; 4 types of formaldehyde (plus Quaternium-15, Paraformaldehyde, Methylene Glycol); m-phenylenediamine and o-phenylenediamine; Diethylhexyl phthalate; Dibutyl phthalate; Isobutylparaben and Isopropylparaben and the entire class of perfluoroalkyl and polyfluoroalkyl substances (PFAS).

 - Cosmetic Fragrance and Flavor Ingredient Right to Know Act (HR 5538): Requires disclosure of toxic fragrance and flavor chemicals and allergens in our personal care products

 - Cosmetic Safety for Communities of Color and Professional Salon Workers Act (HR 5540): Creates cosmetic safety protections for women of color and professional hair, nail and beauty salon workers